anshmittal2004/Resume-Screening-System-Project/README.md

 4. Access the Application: Open your browser and navigate to http://127.0.0.1:5000.

 ## Usage

-Open the application in your browser.
+1. Open the application in your browser.
-Upload a PDF resume using the upload form.
+2. Upload a PDF resume using the upload form.
-View the calculated match score, matched keywords, and extracted skills.
+3. View the calculated match score, matched keywords, and extracted skills.

-Screenshots
+## Screenshots

-Home Page
+### Home Page
 A user-friendly form for uploading resumes.

-## Result Page
+### Result Page
 Displays match score, matched keywords, and extracted skills.

 ## File Structure

-app.py: Main application logic. templates/index.html: HTML template for the web interface. static/style.css: Custom CSS for styling the interface.
+- `app.py`: Main application logic.
+- `templates/index.html`: HTML template for the web interface.
+- `static/style.css`: Custom CSS for styling the interface.

 ## Customization

-Modify the KEYWORDS array in app.py to update the list of desired skills/keywords.
+- Modify the `KEYWORDS` array in `app.py` to update the list of desired skills/keywords.
-Customize the HTML and CSS in templates/index.html and static/style.css to change the interface.
+- Customize the HTML and CSS in `templates/index.html` and `static/style.css` to change the interface.

 ## Future Enhancements

-1.Add support for other resume formats (e.g., DOCX).
+1. Add support for other resume formats (e.g., DOCX).
-2.Implement user authentication for saving and viewing results.
+2. Implement user authentication for saving and viewing results.
-3.Enhance the scoring algorithm for better accuracy.
+3. Enhance the scoring algorithm for better accuracy.
-4.Add a database to store resumes and results for future reference.
+4. Add a database to store resumes and results for future reference.